hanpari/sovereign/source/02/066_scapegoat.md

 "Yes, I do."

-"You have to be thankful, Khamal."
+"You must be thankful, Khamal."

 "I will."